 - 1.1.1.
-Be at least 18 years of age.
+Be at least 18 years of age to begin the apprenticeship.
 High school seniors may apply before reaching age 18. - 1.1.2.
 Have a high school diploma or GED with a minimum of four units passed in any combination of the following subjects: Algebra, Algebra 2, Geometry, Advanced Mathematics, Chemistry, Physics, Mechanical Drawing, Vocational Technical Education, Computer Science and Principles of Technology. - 1.1.2.1.
 A 'unit' is considered to be one year of high school study or its equivalent. - 1.1.3.
 Demonstrated college readiness in mathematics and English is preferred, required as of April 2020.
-Applicants may submit post-secondary (college/university) transcripts that indicate readiness in math and English in lieu of community college testing. - 1.1.4.
+Applicants must submit post-secondary (college/university) transcripts that indicate readiness in math and English in lieu of community college testing. - 1.1.4.
 Be physically able to perform the duties required in the trade requested or assigned. - 1.1.5.
 Be drug free and have a background that will allow the company to obtain the proper government-furnished security clearance.
 U.S. citizenship required. - 1.1.6.
 An internal candidate must meet all academic qualifications of external candidates.
+An internal candidate also must show and maintain good attendance and performance on the job.